-⚠️ Important: The information in this article applies only to Practice by Numbers' in-house payment processing products — PbN Payments and PbN ZeroPay.
+⚠️ Important: The information in this article applies only to Practice by Numbers’ in-house payment processing products — PbN Payments, PbN ZeroPay, and PbN Payments Interchange+.

 This guide does not apply to external payment tools such as Stripe-connected payments used for forms, online booking, or third-party integrations.
 If your practice is using Stripe, refer to the Stripe Payment Support Articles instead.

-Practice by Numbers (PbN) offers two internal payment products to help your practice manage costs and patient payment experiences:
+Practice by Numbers (PbN) offers three internal payment products to help your practice manage costs and patient payment experiences:

 PbN Payments – Simpler model where the practice absorbs all processing fees